nbilyk/downlevel-dts/README.md

+`@nbilyk/downlevel-dts` is a fork of downlevel-dts, continuing on the great work of Nathan Shively-Sanders.
+It is restructured to support a larger range of down-levelling semantics.

+---

 downlevel-dts rewrites .d.ts files created by any version of TypeScript so that they work with TypeScript 3.4 or later.
 It does this by converting code with new features into code that uses equivalent old